vuongducphuong/documentation/content/applications/general/users/manage_users.rst

 them.

 .. note::
-   The *Send Password Reset Instructions* button only appears if the Odoo invitation email has already been confirmed by the user.
+   The *Send Password Reset Instructions* button only appears if the Leansoft invitation email has already been confirmed by the user.

-This email contains all the instructions needed to reset the password, along with a link redirecting the user to an Odoo login page.
+This email contains all the instructions needed to reset the password, along with a link redirecting the user to an Leansoft login page.

 .. image:: manage_users/password-email.png
    :align: center
-   :alt: Example of an email with a password reset link for an Odoo account
+   :alt: Example of an email with a password reset link for an Leansoft account

 .. _users/change-password: